460-6 INCOME EXCLUSIONS OF INELIGIBLE SPOUSE

 Income exclusions available to an alien sponsor are limited.
 All the income of an alien sponsor, as well as the income of the alien sponsor's spouse, is included when determining the amount of the sponsor's income that is subject to deeming.
 From this amount subtract income that is excluded by federal statutes ( as described in manual section 442-3A) and Home Energy Assistance ( as described in manual section 442-3H).
 No other income is subtracted from the income of an alien's sponsor, except for the allocations allowed in section 460-5B.

-The deemed sponsor income is considered as unearned income to the APAAdult Public Assistance applicant or recipient.
+The deemed sponsor income is considered as unearned income to the APA applicant or recipient.
 If a person is sponsoring more than one alien, the sponsor's income is not prorated among the aliens.
 For example, when both members of a couple have the same sponsor, the sponsor's income is deemed to each member of the couple.
 The couple's deemed sponsor income is the sum of their deemed income amounts.